 The following methods can be used to download images recorded by the camera to a computer.
+Depending on the OS used, some methods may not be available.
 Please read Computer System Requirements (p.
-133) in advance.
+146) in advance.

 Downloading via a Camera to Computer Connection